 Follow the Money

 Some of the world’s most malignant criminals never pulled a trigger or detonated an explosive, but they have ruined countless lives.
 By the most conservative estimates, white-collar crime costs the U.S. $300 billion per year—more than four times the annual budget of the Department of Education.
-However, in 2017, the prosecution of white-collar crime was at a 20-year low.
 So why do crimes such as insider trading, embezzlement, predatory lending, Ponzi schemes, and threat financing often go unpunished?

 Armed with elite legal teams and well-heeled lobbyists, many white-collar criminals seem untouchable or “too big to jail.”
 But are they really?
 The Follow the Money series explores various types of financial crimes and interviews experts in the field on how to bring these robber barons to justice.